Community Rights Campaign

 On many campuses, Taking Action is the only student club that offers a way for students to join a living breathing social movement that is fighting to change the demoralizing pre-prison conditions they see all around them.
 We consistently attract club leaders, student artists and writers, and students at the top of their class—these are young people burning to lead real change.
 We are also a beacon for students who are ashamed or outraged at having been targeted by police.
 They want a place where they can talk about their experiences, be heard, and do something.

-- Taking Action Clubs are at 5 campuses: Cleveland, Westchester, Roosevelt, Manual Arts and now Crenshaw High.
+- Taking Action Clubs are at 5 campuses: Cleveland, Roosevelt, Manual Arts, Crenshaw High and the newest at Augustus Hawkins.

 - Each Taking Action school is a hotspot for criminalization that targets Black and Brown communities